Legal · Medical disclaimer

 Not sure what you need?
 Request an appointment and tell us your main concern (vision, cataract symptoms, eyelid position, swelling, watering, discomfort).
 We will guide you to the appropriate next step.

-Can I use this website to diagnose cataracts?
+Can I use this website to diagnose cataracts or other eye conditions?

-No. Cataract symptoms (glare, blurred vision, colour changes) can overlap with other conditions.
+No. Cataract symptoms such as glare, blurred vision and colour changes can overlap with other conditions.
 A diagnosis needs an eye examination and appropriate tests.
+The website is a starting point to understand options and questions to ask, not a tool to diagnose your symptoms or confirm a condition.

-Does submitting the form mean I’m a patient?
+Does submitting the form make me a patient?

 We cannot provide personalised clinical advice via general website content.
-If you are worried, contact the treating provider or seek urgent NHS assessment, especially for pain, vision loss or increasing redness.
+If you are worried, contact the provider who treated you, or seek urgent NHS assessment, especially for pain, vision loss or increasing redness.
+Do not rely on general aftercare articles for post-operative symptoms.

 Is the information UK-specific?

-This disclaimer and our general guidance are written for UK users, but clinical pathways can vary by region and provider.
-Always confirm details during your consultation.
+This disclaimer and our general guidance are written for UK users.
+However, clinical pathways can vary by region and provider, so you should always confirm details during your consultation.
+The website is intended to support—not replace—informed discussions with your optometrist, GP or ophthalmologist.